 Deep in the remote southern area along the border with Guatemala, recent excavations have exposed remains of pyramids and cities that until recently, were nearly impossible to reach.
 Hieroglyphic texts found here are changing our knowledge of the Maya by revealing history that has been hidden for more than one thousand years.
 At Dzibanché, fragments of polychrome painted stucco and graffiti bear the family glyphs of Kaan, and may have been the center of power prior to Calakmul.
-Muyil was an important inland trade center accessible to the Caribbean via a series of canals.
 Balamkú displays stunning stucco murals, still covered with polychrome paint.
 And Santa Rosa Xtampak contains an immense 44 room palace built in the elaborately carved Chenes style.
 The trip includes four UNESCO World Heritage Sites: Calakmul, now known to have been the capital of the Kaan, or Snake, Kingdom, the formidable empire that challenged Tikal for power; Uxmal with its beautifully decorated buildings; Chichén Itzá, with its Great Ballcourt, the largest yet found in Mesoamerica; and Campeche, founded in 1540 and fortified against pirates during the 17th century.

-Join Dr. Stanley Guenter, a Maya hieroglyphic specialist, on our Yucatan Mexico Tour and learn about the Maya rulers’ battle for power as written in the texts on monuments.
+Join Dr. Stanley Guenter, an archaeologist and Maya hieroglyph specialist, and learn about the Maya rulers’ battle for power as described on the monuments

 (B) breakfast, (L) lunch, (D) dinner

-Day 1: Fly to Cancún and drive south along the Caribbean coast to overnight for one night.
+Day 1: Fly to Cancún and drive south along the Caribbean coast to overnight for one night in Playa del Carmen.
 (D)

 Day 2: Heading south, our first stop is Tulum.
-Built in the compact style of the Postclassic period, this walled fortified settlement was still inhabited when the Spanish Conquistadores sailed past in the 16th century.
-Recent archaeological work indicates that the population of Tulum were foreigners to this area of the Yucatan, likely having come from the area of Champoton, off the southern coast of Campeche.
+Built in the compact style of the Postclassic period, this fortified settlement was still inhabited when the Spanish Conquistadores sailed past in the 16th century.
+Recent archaeological work indicates that the population of Tulum were foreigners to this area of the Yucatán and likely came from the area of Champoton, off the southern coast of Campeche.
 Delicate multi-colored paintings decorate the interior walls of one of the flat-roofed temples, and a protective wall surrounds the city.
-Then we move to Muyil, an inland seaport and a crucial link in the Maya trade route that extended from the coast of Campeche to the Gulf of Honduras.
-Once accessible via a series of canals, a wide sacbe, or Maya road, stretches from the temples to the lagoon.
-The moon goddess was a primary deity along this coast, and many representations of her have been found here.
 Time permitting we will stop by the Balam Na church.
 One hundred and fifty years ago this was the center of the town of Chan Santa Cruz, capital of the independent Maya who, in the 19th century caste wars, rebelled against their treatment on the haciendas.
 Overnight in the Hotel Laguna Bacalar, overlooking a lake of the same name.
 (B/L/D)

-Day 3: As we move west, our first stop is Dzibanché, until recently hidden in the forest and rarely visited.
+Day 3: As we move west, our first stop is Dzibanché, a site once hidden in the forest and rarely visited.
 Hieroglyphic steps found here contain texts extolling the captures and victories of many Snake Kingdom lords, indicating that this was the capital of the kingdom during the 6th century.
 Large temples tower over important tombs, one temple contained a carved wooden lintel recording the accession of a kaloomte’ (a Maya imperial title) in 551 AD.
 A few miles north lies Kinichna with a huge pyramid dominating the landscape.
 Our final stop will be Kohunlich, discovered in 1971 just before looters could steal a series of spectacular stucco masks thought to portray the Sun God, K’inich Ajaw.
-Overnight for four nights in a charming, environmentally sensitive ecolodge, Chicanna EcoVillage Resort.
+Overnight for three nights in a charming, environmentally friendly ecolodge, Chicanná EcoVillage Resort.
 (B/L/D)

 Day 4: Our explorations take us to four breathtaking sites.
 Encircled by a steep, dry moat built to ward off invaders, Becán once covered at least 60 acres, and stunningly-beautiful buildings stand as mute testimony of the city’s former importance.
 At Chicanná, massive doorways represent the earth monster’s mouth (and the entrance to the underworld) that swallows all those who step across its imposing teeth.
 Xpujil is noted for its false stairways that climb three steep towers to artificial temples on top.
 Each imposing edifice is decorated with breathtaking masks.
 Nearby Hormiguero is located deep in the forest and rarely visited.
 The center contains many impressive structures, but the colossal Temple I is the most impressive.
 It is extravagantly decorated with two soaring, false-staircase towers on either side of a huge monster mouth portal.
 (B/L/D)

 Day 5: Begin the day at Balamkú, a lovely temple containing an exquisitely painted stucco façade.
-Two-stories tall, the frieze consists of four lords who are shown as being born out of the mouths of frogs seated atop sacred mountains.
+Standing two-stories tall, the frieze consists of four lords who are depicted being born out of the mouths of frogs seated atop sacred mountains.
 Then it’s on to Calakmul, a UNESCO World Heritage Site.
-Located deep within the heart of the forests near the Guatemala border, this was one of the largest and most powerful Maya cities of the Late Classic period.
-During this period the site served as capital of the Kaan Kingdom which competed with Tikal for domination of the Maya world.
-In ancient times, an interconnected series of canals and bajos (low swampy areas) encompassing more than 40 square miles, protected the city.
+Located deep within the heart of the forests near the border with Guatemala, this was one of the largest and most powerful Maya cities of the Late Classic period.
+During this time, the site served as capital of the Kaan Kingdom which competed with Tikal for domination of the Maya world.
+In antiquity, an interconnected series of canals and bajos (low swampy areas) encompassing more than 40 square miles, protected the city.
 Excavations have uncovered fascinating structures and tombs filled with precious grave goods including at least four jade mosaic masks.
 Over 100 carved monuments dating from 435 AD to after 900 AD impart stories of mighty rulers and rituals they carried out to honor their gods.
 (B/L/D)

 Day 6: Depart the Rio Bec region and drive north to Campeche, founded in the 16th century by the Spanish, and since 1999, a UNESCO World Heritage Site.
 The city’s port prospered with local timber, silver and gold being shipped to Europe, and it became a target for pirates.
 As protection, in the mid-1700s huge bulwarks were constructed, each one over 10 feet thick.
 Of the original eight bastions, seven still stand and one of them, the Baluarte de Nuestra Señora de la Soledad, houses a collection of Mayan artifacts in the Museum of Maya Culture.
 The Museum of Mayan Stelae exhibits an important collection of carved monuments and architectural fragments from nearby Maya cities.
 Overnight in Campeche at the Hotel Plaza Campeche for one night.
 (B/L/D)

 Day 8: Spend this morning exploring dazzling Uxmal, a UNESCO World Heritage Site.
 With its splendid geometric friezes made up of thousands of hand-carved stones, Uxmal displays the peninsula’s finest example of Classic Puuc architecture.
-The impressive Pyramid of the Magician is 100 feet tall and dominates the city, and the Governor’s Palace stands on three terraces overlooking the plain.
+The impressive Pyramid of the Magician is 100 feet tall and dominates the city and the Governor’s Palace stands on three terraces overlooking the plain.
 After lunch, drive to Chichén Itzá, another UNESCO World Heritage Site.
 Adjacent to the site, the 17th century Hacienda Chichén originally operated as a cattle ranch and later as a sisal plantation.
-In the early 20thcentury, it was the home of Mayanist, Edward Thompson, and will be our home for one night.
+In the early 20th century, it was the home of Mayanist, Edward Thompson, and will be our home for two nights.
 Here, lovely cottages are built around a swimming pool and amidst flowering gardens filled with a fascinating variety of subtropical birds and wildlife.
 (B/L/D)

 Day 9: Although other Maya centers were being abandoned during the tumultuous 9th century, magnificent Chichén Itzá rose to become the most important city of its time.
 In its great ball court the lords of the city constructed an expression of the new age they intended to rule.
 Among the structures we will explore are the Castillo towering high above the plaza; the Caracol, a round temple constructed on a series of platforms probably used for tracing astronomical events; and the Temple of the Warriors, where sculptured columns form colonnades that once supported mammoth roofs.
 We will also walk to the cenote, known as the “Great Well of the Itzá,” where artifacts of gold and jade, along with copal incense, have been found.
-Our festive final dinner party will be held in the original living quarters of the Hacienda Chichén where we overnight for one night.
 (B/L/D)

 Day 10: Transfer to the airport in Cancún for your flight back to the USA.
 (B)